umadrai/Spark/README.md

 # Spark (PySpark)

-Experiment 1: Basic Analysis and Joining Collections It contains the basic analysis of the given dataset (citeulike webservice) and Joining of the collections for both RDDs and DataFrames.
+Experiment 1: Basic Analysis and Joining Collections Basic analysis of the given dataset (citeulike).
+  Joining of the collections for both RDDs and DataFrames.
   Count word problems and shows the top 10 words for RDDs.

 Experiment 2: About the Collaborative Filtering Recommender System.